Steph Curry Just Broke Another Record

 Steph Curry has broken his own NBA record for consecutive games with a made three-pointer during the game between the Golden State Warriors and Utah Jazz on Saturday evening.

-The Golden State Warriors are taking on the Utah Jazz in Salt Lake City, Utah, on Saturday evening, and during the game Steph Curry broke another NBA record.
+The Golden State Warriors were taking on the Utah Jazz in Salt Lake City, Utah, on Saturday evening, and during the game Steph Curry broke another NBA record.

 The two-time MVP hit a three-pointer for his 158th consecutive game, which is a new NBA record.